in

 This can lead to your bladder becoming conditioned to respond to the sound of water, causing it to trigger the urge to urinate whenever you hear running water in other situations, such as washing your hands or doing the dishes.

-Dr Alicia Jeffrey-Thomas, a pelvic floor therapist, also emphasises the potential consequences of this habit.
+Dr Alicia Jeffrey-Thomas, a pelvic floor therapist, also emphasizes the potential consequences of this habit.

 This is especially relevant for individuals assigned female at birth, as their anatomy is not designed for urinating while standing, and their pelvic floor may not relax properly, resulting in incomplete bladder emptying.